robverhoef/PoGoTelegramBot/ReadMe.md

 * add gyms or change gym properties (admins only)
 * add or modify raidbosses (admins only)
 * add, remove or modify predefined Field Research keys (admins only)
+* set your preferred language by sending /lang to the bot

 ## Features

-* Easy to use for end users; no more copy/pasting lists of raid users.
+* Easy to use for end users; no more copying/pasting lists of raid users.
+* Multilingual; comes with Dutch and English out of the box
 * Predefined gym locations with optional Google Maps link
 * Predefined stop locations with Google Maps link
 * Restricted to a specific Telegram supergroup (…might not be watertight yet)